AlmudenaZhou/azure-ml-fine-food-review/README.md

 ## Problem Statement

-This portfolio project focuses on deriving meaningful insights from customer reviews of fine food products sold on Amazon.
-By leveraging data analytics and machine learning, this project provides valuable insights into customer behavior, preferences, and satisfaction levels, helping businesses make informed decisions to better serve their clients.
+In today’s competitive market, understanding customer sentiment is crucial for improving product offerings and enhancing customer satisfaction.
+This project focuses on **extracting actionable insights from customer reviews** of fine food products on Amazon using **data analytics** and **machine learning techniques**.
+By analyzing these reviews, businesses can gain a deeper **understanding of customer preferences, behavior, and overall satisfaction**.

+The project leverages an **automated model** with a **training and inference pipeline**, allowing businesses to process large volumes of text data efficiently.
+The inference pipeline is **deployed to predict sentiment** from customer reviews **in batch**, with the flexibility to **extend to other text sources** such as tweets, emails, and more.
+This solution empowers businesses to make informed decisions and deliver personalized customer experiences, driving growth and customer loyalty.

-**Purpose and Objectives:**
+**Business Purpose and Objectives:**
 1. Comprehensive Review Analysis:

-- Explore and analyze customer reviews to uncover patterns and trends.
+- Analyze customer reviews to uncover meaningful patterns and trends.
-- Understand overall customer sentiment toward products and identify key factors influencing satisfaction.
+- Gain insights into overall customer sentiment toward products and identify key factors influencing satisfaction.

-2. Sentiment Prediction Model:
+1. Sentiment Prediction Model:

-- Build a predictive model to estimate customer ratings based on their written reviews.
+- Develop a predictive model to estimate customer ratings based on their written reviews.
-- Use sentiment analysis to validate the alignment between textual reviews and ratings, while detecting anomalies such as potential “troll” reviews or inconsistent feedback.
+- Leverage sentiment analysis to ensure alignment between textual reviews and ratings, while detecting anomalies such as "troll" reviews or inconsistent feedback.
+- Implement a generic text model to extend sentiment analysis capabilities beyond reviews, enabling analysis of various text formats such as tweets, emails, and social media posts.

-3. Actionable Insights for Business Impact:
+1. Actionable Insights for Business Impact:

-- Refine trend analysis for better business metrics.
+- Enhance trend analysis to improve business metrics and performance.
-- Support decision-making processes related to customer satisfaction, product development, and feedback evaluation.
+- Support data-driven decision-making in areas such as customer satisfaction, product development, and feedback evaluation.

 **Data used:** https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews/download?datasetVersionNumber=2
 Note: it will require you to log in Kaggle.